You may be eligible to file an osteoarthritis compensation claim if you’ve worked or are working in an industry that has caused osteoarthritis.

 Osteoarthritis is a debilitating progressive condition that affects the joints.
 Osteoarthritis develops when the cartilage that protects the joints by absorbing shocks breaks down causing the bones under the cartilage to rub away.
 Over a period of time, the constant rubbing causes pain, inflammation, and loss of mobility.
 The knee is the most commonly affected joint but not the only one.
 Osteoarthritis can also affect the hips, elbows, wrists and thumbs.

-If you’ve worked or are working in an occupation that caused osteoarthritis, you may be entitled file an osteoarthritis compensation claim.
-Although there is no cure for this condition as of now, a personal injury lawyer will fight for your legal right for compensation that could help cover the cost of effective treatments that can alleviate symptoms and give you a chance to live a normal life.
+If you’ve worked or are working in an occupation that caused osteoarthritis, you may be entitled to file an osteoarthritis compensation claim.
+Although there is no cure for this condition as of now, a personal injury lawyer will fight for your legal right to compensation that could help cover the cost of effective treatments that can alleviate symptoms and give you a chance to live a normal life.

 Causes & Symptoms Of Osteoarthritis